lhe17/nebula/README.md

 Because the package *nebula* uses the R package *Rfast*, the installation process may first install *Rfast*, which requires that GSL is installed or available in the environment.
 The installation also requires Rcpp-1.0.7 and has been tested on R-4.1.0.
-Starting from this version, *nebula* does not support R-3.6 or an older version of R. For R-3.6, the version 1.1.8 can be installed via R-forge (<https://r-forge.r-project.org/R/?group_id=2407>) although it is not recommended to use an older version.
+Since v1.2.0, *nebula* does not support R-3.6 or an older version of R. For R-3.6, version 1.1.8 can be installed via R-forge (<https://r-forge.r-project.org/R/?group_id=2407>) although it is not recommended to use an older version.